martinkearn/Content/Blogs/Machine Learning is for muggles too.md

 ## In summary
 Machine Learning is for boffins too.
 Especially is you include the ready-to-use APIs that Project Oxford and Cortana Analytics provide.
 Any developer can get started with these APIs in minutes and add some powerful intelligence to their applications.

-I'll be blogging in the coming months on use of specific APIs in both JavaScript and C# so watch this space.
+I will be blogging in the coming months on use of specific APIs in both JavaScript and C# so watch this space.

 ### Resources
 * Azure Machine Learning Service: https://azure.microsoft.com/en-us/services/machine-learning/